eegli/tinyparse/docs/reference/cli-arguments.md

 All arguments until the first flag are considered _command arguments_, that is, they are _positional_ arguments.
 Long flags start with two hyphens (`--`), short flags with a single hyphen (`-`).
 A valid _flag-argument_ pair consists of a _flag_ followed by the _flag argument_, separated by a whitespace.
 The order of flag-argument pairs does not matter.

-- Command arguments are _not_ validated, they are only collected
+- Command arguments are only collected, they are _not_ validated
 - Unknown input that is neither a command argument, a flag or flag argument is ignored

 | Example                   | Abstract format                     | Support |